Leaf-Ware/The-Gallery-Room-Generate-Template/README.md

 <h1 align="center">How to download the template?</h1>
 <h2>1.
 Click the Release and click the v1.0.0-GenerateRoomsTemplates. </h2>
 <h2>2.
-Whedn you finish download, click the folder that you just download, and that will be bring you to the Roblox Studio.</h2>
+When you finish download, click the folder that you just download, and that will be bring you to the Roblox Studio.</h2>
 <h2>3.
 When that loading finish, you can change anyrooms you want.</h2>